Search sheldonbrown.com and sheldonbrown.org

 The mountain biker particularly benefits, because the Biopace design somewhat smooths out the delivery of power to the rear wheel.
 In climbing on loose surfaces, the limiting factor is often traction.
 The rear wheel tends to break loose during the maximum power phase of the pedal stroke, wasting most of the cyclist's energy.
-The Biopace chainwheel works like a storage device, storing power during the main power phase of the stroke as the feet accelerate, then delivering the stored power to the rear wheel during the "dead center" phase when the cranks are near vertical.
+The Biopace chainwheel works like a storage device, storing power during the main power phase of the stroke as the feet accelerate, then delivering the stored power to the rear wheel during the "dead center" phase when the cranks are nearly vertical.
 The same average amount of power is delivered to the rear wheel, but in a smoother, less pulsating flow.
-All the energy is used to propel the bike forward, without the high-power peaks spinning the rear tire or causing the bike to "wheelie."
+The bicycle moves at a more even speed.
+All the energy is used to propel the bike forward, without the high-power peaks' spinning the rear tire or causing the bike to "wheelie."

 Among other bikes, I run Biopace on several of my fixed-gear machines, where high cadences are quite common in descending hills.
 In practice I have found no less ability to spin fast with Biopace chainrings, and, if anything, they permit me to spin faster without bouncing in the saddle.

-The slower motion at top and bottom means that as your leg changes direction from upward to downward, or downward to upward motion, it will do so at a slightly slower, more gentle speed.
-The increased leg speed near the middle of the stroke is the result of a more gradual accelleration/decelleration with the leg moving in the same direction.
+The slower motion at top and bottom means that your leg changes direction from upward to downward, or downward to upward motion at a slightly slower, more gentle speed.
+The increased leg speed near the middle of the stroke is the result of a more gradual acceleration/deceleration with the leg moving in the same direction.
 Bouncing in the saddle generally results from difficulty with changes in leg direction, not speed in the middle of the stroke.
 Thus, as Biopace makes it easier on your knees, it also can help you spin faster without bouncing!